 There are two ways you can clean your smoker.

 First, get some white vinegar and pour about a cup of vinegar into a bucket.
 Fill the rest of the bucket with hot water.
-The vinegar breaks through the oil that makes the soot cling to your smoker.
+The vinegar breaks through the oil that acts as an adhesive for the soot to cling to your smoker.

 Position your smoker so that the air hole is not in contact with water.
 You can suspend it using any thick string or rope that will keep it in place.

 Pour in the water until it is just under the air hole.
 Leave it for about 12 hours.
 Then, wash it out.